A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Great Wall of China.

-1. Fill out Google My Business account
+1. Fill out the Google My Business account

 2. Pay attention to Google reviews